 c.
 After completion of the probationary period, the Fire Chief can be discharged only for just cause.
-The Town Manager, or as otherwise provided for in accordance with "an Act establishing a Town Manager form of Government for the Town of Hanover" with the approval of the Selectmen shall forward written notice of discharge, together with the reasons therefore to the Fire Chief within twenty-four hours of the decision.
+The Town Manager, or as otherwise provided for in accordance with "an Act establishing a Town Manager form of Government for the Town of Hanover" with the approval of the Select Board shall forward written notice of discharge, together with the reasons therefore to the Fire Chief within twenty-four hours of the decision.
 Within seventy-two hours, the Fire Chief may file a written request for a hearing.
 The hearing shall be open to the public if so requested by the Chief.
-The Chief shall be entitled to legal counsel at the hearing, and the hearing shall be informal, subject only to the rules of procedure established for regular meetings of the Board of Selectmen.
+The Chief shall be entitled to legal counsel at the hearing, and the hearing shall be informal, subject only to the rules of procedure established for regular meetings of the Select Board.
 Said hearing shall be held within five days of receipt of a written request.
-Within seven days of the Board.
+Within seven days of the hearing, the Select Board shall confirm or reconsider their decision in a public meeting of the Board.
 This action will be effective immediately unless otherwise specified by the Board.